shkoda1986/MyUniversityProjects/README.md

 # MyUniversityProjects

-This repo was created to store the code surce of my University projects
+This repo was created to store the code source of my University projects